Status and phase

 About

-The goal of this clinical trial is to learn if QL1706 combined with bevacizumab can effectively treat adult female patients (18 to <75 years old) with newly diagnosed FIGO stage IC-IV advanced ovarian clear cell carcinoma.
+The goal of this phase 3 clinical trial is to evaluate whether QL1706 plus bevacizumab can effectively treat adult female patients (18 to <75 years old) with newly diagnosed FIGO stage IC-IV ovarian clear cell carcinoma.
 The main questions it aims to answer are:

-Researchers will compare QL1706 combined with bevacizumab (experimental arm) to a standard chemotherapy regimen of paclitaxel plus carboplatin (control arm) to see if QL1706 combined with bevacizumab is more effective in the first-line treatment of advanced ovarian clear cell carcinoma.
+Researchers will compare QL1706 followed by QL1706 plus bevacizumab (experimental arm) with standard platinum-based chemotherapy consisting of paclitaxel plus carboplatin with or without bevacizumab (control arm) to see whether QL1706-based immunotherapy is more effective in the first-line treatment of advanced ovarian clear cell carcinoma.

 Participants will: